danielnv18/TwitterApi/docs/10-development-setup.md

 You now have:
 - .NET 9 API running
-- PostgreSQL database with migrations
+- SQL Server database with migrations
 - Mailpit for email testing
-- PgAdmin for database management
+- Azure Data Studio for database management
 - Swagger for API documentation
 - Hot reload for fast development